jsfuentes/jsfuentes/content/posts/2019-06-19-toxic-idea-2-follow-your-passion.md

 socialImage: "https://cdn-images-1.medium.com/max/12032/0*DgL_qBbWFEtSlChq"
 ---

-> “Just listen to your heart”

 > “Do what you love and you will never work a day in your life”

-> “Pursue your passion and everything else will fall into place.”
+> “Listen to your heart”

+> "The only way to do great work is to love what you do.
+If you haven't found it yet, keep looking.
+And don't settle." - [Steve Jobs](https://youtu.be/UF8uR6Z6KLc?t=507)

 ![](https://cdn-images-1.medium.com/max/12032/0*DgL_qBbWFEtSlChq)